bentoml/BentoML/examples/kubeflow/README.md

 Since we have already built and pushed image in the earlier step, we will only need to create the `Bento` and `BentoDeployment` custom resources.
 The `Bento` CRD describes the metadata for the Bento such as the address of the image and the runners.
 The `BentoDeployment` CRD describes the metadata of the deployment such as resources and autoscaling behaviors. `BentoDeployment` requires `Bento` to be ready and will reconcile a `Bento` CR of the same name before a deployment is created.
 See `deployment.yaml` file included for an example.

-The `BentoRequest` CRD describes the meta data needed for building the image such as the download URL of the Bento.
+The `BentoRequest` CRD describes the metadata needed for building the image such as the download URL of the Bento.
 Creating the `BentoRequest` CR is not needed in this example.

 Apply the `Bento` and `BentoDeployment` CRDs.